-In September 2018, we will be continuing with our usual morning sessions to provide the 15 hours universal provision from 8.45am until 11.45am, but afternoon sessions run by Friends Together (our breakfast and after school provider) will be available for those who are interested.
+In September 2019, we will offer our usual morning sessions, providing the 15 hours universal provision from 8.45am until 11.45am and afternoon sessions will continue to be run by Friends Together (our breakfast and after school provider) for those who are interested.
 This will take many forms, depending on your eligibility as well as your need.
 Please do read the information below and call the School Office if you have any further questions.
 We look forward to welcoming your child into our Early Years Foundation Stage.

 In addition to the morning session, we offer Lunch Club provision which will be run by St. Dominic School.
 Parents have the option to pay for this additional session, with the children bringing in a packed lunch from home.
 For children just attending the morning session, this will run from 11.45am until 1.00pm and will cost £7.50 per session.
 For children staying for the afternoon session, this will run from 11.45am until 12.30pm and will cost £6.00.
 Both of these sessions should be booked via our online booking system and are payable through Gateway.
 We ask for parents to establish a weekly pattern for a half term block.

-If you would like to apply for our Nursery and any extended care, then please complete the Nursery Application Forms (these will be available on the website when applications open on Monday 5 February), and return them to school by Monday 5 March 2018.
-We will email you with the outcome of your application by 12 noon on Monday 19 March 2018.
+If you would like to apply for our Nursery and any extended care, then please complete the Nursery Application Forms (these will be available on the website when applications open on Monday 4 February), and return them to school by Monday 4 March 2019.
+We will email you with the outcome of your application by 4.30pm on Monday 18 March 2019.